-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-To add one to your home, reach out to an expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+To add one to your home, call your nearest expert for smart thermostat installation in Rapid City.

-From automated scheduling to energy efficiency monitoring, Nest is designed to make controlling the climate of your home effortless.
+With everything from automatic scheduling to optimizing energy efficiency, Nest is designed to make securing your sense of comfort effortless.

-- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it for the next homeowner.
+- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.

-If you want to perform a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, first write down your temperature settings so reapplying them is faster.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+- Restart: Shuts your Nest down and starts it back up while remembering your settings.
+You can also press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.

-- Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
-If you choose this, you’ll have to input a new schedule or wait until the Nest learns your schedule.
+- Schedule: This reset setting clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.

 - All Settings: This reset strips away all your personal settings and learning.